Laws are created by the Congress of the United States of America and establish the highest order of legal authority over national parks.

-Vessels Moored at the Oregon Inlet boat ramp docks or Silver Lake Marina will pay docking fees except during gale warning or higher conditions.
+Vessels Moored at Silver Lake Marina will pay docking fees except during gale warning or higher conditions.

-(Justification: A Safe Haven Policy will be implemented for vessels seeking safe haven during gale or higher warning conditions at the Oregon Inlet boat ramp or Silver Lake Marina until gale conditions subside.
-During these conditions, docking fees will not be charged at Silver Lake Marina.)
+(Justification: A Safe Haven Policy will be implemented for vessels seeking safe haven during gale or higher warning conditions at Silver Lake Marina until gale conditions subside.
+During these conditions, docking fees may be waived at Silver Lake Marina.)

 All vessels at the Silver Lake Marina are required to register and pay any electric fees during safe haven periods.